nmccrea/sobot-rimulator/README.md

 When the program starts, a randomized map is loaded.

 A small blue and black circular object in the center of the viewport is the robot.
 The dimensions and capabilities of this robot are modeled after the [Khepera III](https://ftp.k-team.com/KheperaIII/UserManual/Kh3.Robot.UserManual.pdf) research robot.
 The Khepera III is a differential-drive mobile robot.
-It is equipped with 9 infrared proximity sensors forming a "skirt", with which it can detect nearby obstacles.
+It is equipped with 9 infrared proximity sensors forming a "skirt," with which it can detect nearby obstacles.

 A green circle indicates the location of the goal the robot will attempt to reach.